 Kevin Neeld shows a great progression of this exercise that incorporates both the toes up on the wall, essentially making it more of a mobility challenge and stretch.
 If you look closely, you’ll see that he is also mobilizing in three planes, straight neutral, inward, and outward:

 Advanced Ankle Mobility Exercises

 Jeff Cubos shares a video of the half kneeling mobilization with a dowel.
 The dowel is an important part of the ankle mobility drill.
 You begin by half kneeling, then placing a dowel on the outside of your foot at the height of your fifth toe.
 Now, when you lean into dorsiflexion, make sure your knee goes outside of the dowel.
 You can add the dowel to many of the variations of drills we are discussing:

 Chris Johnson shared a nice video using a Voodoo Floss band to assist with the myofascial release and position the tibia into internal rotation:

 For those that have a “pinch” in the front of the ankle of tight joint restrictions of the ankle in general, Erson Religioso shows us some Mulligan mobilizations with movement (MWM) using a band.
 In this video, he has his patient put the band under his opposite knee, however you could easily tie this around something behind you.
-In this position you step out to create tension on the band, which will move your tibia posteriorly as you move forward into dorsiflexion:
+In this position you step out to create tension on the band, which will move your talus posteriorly as you move forward into dorsiflexion:

 As you progress along with your mobility, you may find that variations of these drills may be more effective for you.
 You can combine many of these approaches into one drill, such as Matt Siniscalchi shows us here, combining the MWM with the dowel in the half kneeling position: